 Supporting you onto the NDIS - CEO Report

-The National Disability Insurance Scheme (NDIS) rollout in the North East Melbourne Region is in full swing, and the next rollout in the Central Highlands is due to commence in January 2017.
+The National Disability Insurance Scheme (NDIS) rollout in the North East Melbourne Region is in full swing.

 CPSN have been proactive in responding to the changes the NDIS brings, and have been actively supporting our members through what can be a daunting process.
 Just as no two people with CP are the same, we realise that the experience of transitioning onto the NDIS will be different for each of our members.
-As a result, we have met with our members in the North East Melbourne Region, individually to discuss the NDIS process and how it will impact them.
-This individualised support has included, pre planning support to help members think about their goals and aspirations, preparation for planning meetings, attending NDIS planning meetings with members as their support person, clarifying information about processes and helping members work through any issues if they are not happy with their plan.
+As a result, we are now offering small, group pre-planning services, where you can get information that is relevant to your life and needs.Pre-planning support can help members to think about their goals and aspirations and prepare for planning meetings.
+CPSN can also attend NDIS planning meetings with members as their support person, clarify information about processes and help members work through any issues if they are not happy with their plan.

 Given the scale of this reform, it is expected and reasonable to experience some level of disruption, so it is not surprising that the National Disability Insurance Agency (NDIA) have had their fair share.
 While supporting our members through the transition we have come across various issues that have impacted on families and individuals.
 These include, issues with communication and process, through to inadequate and inaccurate plans.
 We are in regular contact with the NDIA, raising issues as they come up for members and supporting each of them to problem solve solutions.
 Additionally, CPSN has provided advice and feedback to the NDIA that has resulted in changes and refinement of processes and communication with the NDIA and the North East Melbourne Region Local Area Coordinators (LAC’s) Brotherhood of St Laurence staff.